beatriznegreiros/fuzzycorr/README.md

 The repository is coded in  ``Python 3.6 x``

-### Necessary packages
+### Dependencies

-The necessary modules for running this repo are specified in the ``environment.yml`` file, to install all packages in the environment simply navigate with the Anaconda Prompt through your directories to the ``.yml`` file, type ``conda env create -f environment.yml`` and your environment is set to go under the name ``env-valitools``.
+The necessary modules for running this repo are specified in the ``environment.yml`` file, to install all packages in the environment simply:
+- navigate with the Anaconda Prompt through your directories to the ``.yml`` file
+- type ``conda env create -f environment.yml`` and your environment is ready to go under the name ``env-valitools``